reaktoro/reaktoro/docs/sphinx/tutorials/transport/reactivetransportsolver-calcite-brine.rst

     :end-before: Step 13

 .. note::
-    Different initial conditions across the mesh cells is possible by assigning different chemical states to each mesh cell.
+    Different initial conditions across the mesh cells are possible by assigning different chemical states to each mesh cell.
 Here, the same chemical state in ``state_ic`` is used for all cells.